Wineries, Breweries, and Distilleries

 Early Mountain Vineyards (15 miles): Early Mountain Vineyards sits on land with a deep and rich history.
 Revolutionary-war veteran Lt.
 Joseph Early, the first landowner of the property, learned of a stranger traveling through the region in search of shelter and sent word that the stranger was welcome in his home for the night, only to discover it was General George Washington, under whom he had served at Valley Forge.
 Today, visitors can enjoy the spectacular view and warm and inviting indoor and outdoor spaces of the tasting room.
 A tasting at Early Mountain Vineyards includes a mix of select Early Mountain wines and a showcase of the Best of Virginia wines - a virtual Virginia wine tour under one roof.
-Additionally the vineyard offers a range of “eat local” offerings from surrounding farms and is pet-friendly.
+Additionally the vineyard offers a range of “eat local” offerings from surrounding farms.

 Keswick Vineyards (16 Miles): Keswick Vineyards is located at the historic 400-acre Edgewood Estate in Keswick, Virginia.
 According to their website, “The land was part of the original 1727 Nicholas Meriwether Crown Grant that comprised nearly 18,000 acres on the east side of the Southwest Mountains.”
 Their tasting room is in a picturesque, park-like setting that promotes a relaxed yet elegant atmosphere.
-Keswick is also a pet-friendly winery, with a nice outdoor area where you can enjoy a glass of wine, and your pet can enjoy the Virginia outdoors.

 Castle Hill Cider (15 Miles): Originally built in 1764, Castle Hill was the home of Colonel Thomas Walker, guardian and mentor to Thomas Jefferson.
 Today, Castle Hill reclaims its glory as a cidery.
 Using organic apples grown on their orchard, they employ two techniques to produce their cider: the tried and true method using apple presses and fermentation in tanks; and the extreme craft method that is 7000 years old using “planted” terracotta vessels called kvevri in the earth.
 A gorgeous site and a unique drink make this a wonderful stop.